built of plum-red brick […] transferred as it were from an English kitchen garden to the service of Koranic texts

 “ Everyone upon the earth will perish, And there will remain the Face of your Lord, Owner of Majesty and Honor.”

 The calligraphic styles of the inscriptions differ: the outer one is in Kufic, the other two in Nashki.
 This is anyhow quite understandable when one considers the materials which the inscriptions are made of.
 Apart from the formal difference, the three inscriptions clearly form a cohesive and consistent epigraphic program: God guides the souls to commit good or bad acts and judges the deeds of the human beings as the creator of everything that exists.
-At the end, in the crypt, the visitor is reminded that everything will perish, and everything is in God’s own will.
+In the end, in the crypt, the visitor is reminded that everything will perish, and everything is in God’s own will.

 Whose tomb was this?
 Often, the Gundab-i Qabud is attributed to the Christian mother of Hulagu, the Mongol ruler who conquered Iran in the thirteenth century.
 Robert Byron also states it in his book.
 This theory, anyway, has been doubted on the basis of the Qur’anic inscriptions that decorate the building.
 Still, one must acknowledge that the inscriptions, even if Qur’anic, do not have contents that apply only to Muslims: they are generic verses on death, God will, and afterlife: three concepts that perfectly apply also to Christian eschatology.